DarkDabula/my-modularized-hotas/status.md

 This file will be a kind of diary for the projects, to document the progress

 ## 06. Feb 2022
-Replaced the metal base plate by a thin printed prototype to check if the holes where at the richt position.
+Replaced the original metal base plate by a thin printed prototype to check if the holes where at the right position.
 On the base plate there will a joint to connect it with the leverl.

 ![Base plate prototype](./images/baseplate-prototype.jpg)